ECP-WarpX/WarpX/Docs/source/usage/python.rst

 The `Simulation` object is the central object in a PICMI script.
 It defines the simulation time, field solver, registered species, etc.

-.. autoclass:: picmistandard.PICMI_Simulation
+.. autoclass:: pywarpx.picmi.Simulation
     :members: step, add_species, add_laser, write_input_file

 Field solvers define the updates of electric and magnetic fields.

-.. autoclass:: picmistandard.PICMI_ElectromagneticSolver
+.. autoclass:: pywarpx.picmi.ElectromagneticSolver

-.. autoclass:: picmistandard.PICMI_ElectrostaticSolver
+.. autoclass:: pywarpx.picmi.ElectrostaticSolver

 Grid define the geometry and discretization.

+.. autoclass:: pywarpx.picmi.Cartesian3DGrid

-.. autoclass:: picmistandard.PICMI_Cartesian3DGrid
+.. autoclass:: pywarpx.picmi.Cartesian2DGrid

-.. autoclass:: picmistandard.PICMI_Cartesian2DGrid
+.. autoclass:: pywarpx.picmi.Cartesian1DGrid

-.. autoclass:: picmistandard.PICMI_Cartesian1DGrid
+.. autoclass:: pywarpx.picmi.CylindricalGrid

-.. autoclass:: picmistandard.PICMI_CylindricalGrid
+.. autoclass:: pywarpx.picmi.EmbeddedBoundary

 For convenience, the PICMI interface defines the following constants, which can be used directly inside any PICMI script.
 The values are in SI units.